 The average class size in our Communications courses is 12, our English classes have about 14 students.
 This allows the instructor the opportunity to focus on you.
 If you have a question, need additional instruction or want to run an idea past your instructor, our small class sizes work to your advantage.

 The College of Humanities curricula are developed to reflect industry standards, as they apply to academic and workforce requirements.
 The coursework is updated in response to student assessment results and feedback from faculty to keep the course content relevant and aligned to today’s world.

-Review the learning outcomes report for the Bachelor of Arts in English program.
+Review the program student learning outcomes (PDF) report for the Bachelor of Arts in English program.